Red Sox vs. Yankees Player Props Betting Odds

 Torres Stats

-- Torres has 62 hits with eight doubles, a triple, 11 home runs, 28 walks and 28 RBI.
-He's also stolen six bases.
+- Torres has eight doubles, a triple, 11 home runs, 30 walks and 28 RBI (63 total hits).
+He has stolen six bases.

 Torres Recent Games